 Unfortunately, recognizing the changes in behavior or cognition that point to UTI become more complex when caring for an older adult with an existing dementia diagnosis.
 Although dementia is a progressive disease, changes do not usually occur in a sudden manner.
 Consequently, rapid changes in thinking or behavior should always be a sign that a dementia caregiver should seek medical advice to rule out other medical conditions, especially a UTI. >> Dementia and UTI

 If your loved one is exhibiting signs of a urinary tract infection, a urine culture will determine the cause of the infection and proper course of treatment.
 Most UTIs are treated with antibiotics.

-The AgingCare Caregiver Forum is a valuable resource for family caregivers looking for advice and tips for dealing with recurrent UTIs in an aging loved one.
+The Caregiver Forum is a valuable resource for family caregivers with questions about recurrent UTIs in an aging loved one.
 Caregivers offer tips on prevention, advice from their own experience and information on treatment that has helped them cope with caring for an elder with UTI.

 Read more : UTI Questions From Caregivers

 Urinary Tract Infection (UTI) Articles